momiah/iOS-Test/readme.md

 You will earn points for good documentation, error handling and appropriate use of third party and built in frameworks and libraries.

+**Please be as creative as you can, from your pull request, you have up to 2 days to pass the test**.

 ## Networking
 Open the Xcode project in the **Tests/Networking/Fishrod Networking Test** folder